kirpister/Spotify-profile/README.md

 ## Spotify Profile with TypeScript & REACT

-With this app built with React and TypeScipt you can have a look at the top tracks and artists you have been listening to in the past months!
+With this app built with React and TypeScipt you can have a look at your top tracks and artists, see currently playing track and 10 recent tracks listened.

 ### Technologies Used